skuid/skuid-labs/experiments/pages/removeSFHeader/README.md

 Then, under Component Configuration, check the appropriate boxes you would like to make a bundle with (i.e., Lightning pages, lightning tab, etc.) and click Submit.

-First, copy and paste the code in: `headerRemoval.cmp` into your newly created component.
+With the component editor open, copy and paste the code in: `headerRemoval.cmp` into your newly created component.

 Next, copy the code in `headerRemovalController.js` into the controller and replace the URL with the VF page URL